trisfaizal/Marketing-Site/_drafts/editables-within-includes-better-navigation-and-a-new-link-editor.md

 ### Editables everywhere

-Previously editable elements needed to be in the html page that was being rendered.
-Now editable elements can be in any layout&nbsp;or include.
-This opens the visual editor to be used on sidebars headers and footers consistent across multiple pages.
-CloudCannon will detect where the editables came from and save them back to the relevent&nbsp;files.
-Give it a try by adding `class="editable"` in an include or layout.
+Before editable elements needed to be in the base html page.
+Now editable elements can be in any layout or include.
+Update sidebars, headers and footers across many pages in the visual editor.
+CloudCannon will detect where the editables came from then update the relevant files.&nbsp;Give it a try by adding `class="editable"` in an include or layout.

 VIDEO HERE

 ### Better Navigation

 Navigation and routing has been cleaned up every in the app.
 We removed the ugly hash that was in the url and changed that to a path everyone can understand.
-The developer views have all been refactored under the browser namespace.
+Refactored&nbsp;developer views have are all available&nbsp;under the browser namespace.
 Easy to use breadcrumbs inside the code view have been added to transition back to the parent folders.

 QUICK CODE VIDEO HERE